 - Up to 5 objectives are accepted. - Activities should include the specific processes or actions taken by you and your partners to achieve this objective (what you will do, who is participating, and where and when you anticipate the activity will be taking place).
-Be sure to include non-financial support/technical assistance to be provided by this project to government, NGO, and civil society partners (names/type of recipients, description of support/assistance type, intensity, frequency, etc.).
+Be sure to include non-financial support/technical assistance to be provided by this project by or to government, NGO, and civil society partners (names/type of recipients, description of support/assistance type, intensity, frequency, etc.).
 If your project contains training activities (e.g., training health workers), briefly describe your overall approach to training, such as methodology, frequency, who will do the training, who will be trained, and any long-term components like peer-to-peer education, mentorship, or continuing education in between/after training sessions. - We define "outputs" as the direct results of an activity; namely, the goods, services, events, and tangible deliverables directly produced by your activities, as well as numbers reached.
 We define "outcomes" as the overarching changes in systems, populations, policies, or behaviors as a result of your activities (i.e., the effect of your outputs over time).
-Because definitions of these and other impact-related terms vary significantly among funders and the field of social impact measurement continues to evolve, we do not ask partners to distinguish between the two. - If your project will be supported by funding from multiple donors, please ensure that the outputs and outcomes you list are directly connected to the Takeda-funded portion of your project exclusively. - We appreciate that the framework included in this section represents a set of reasonable projections and not guarantees.
+Because definitions of these and other impact-related terms vary significantly among funders and the field of social impact measurement continues to evolve, it is not necessary that you distinguish between the two.
+Please include baseline and specific targets for your outputs and outcomes. - If your project will be supported by funding from multiple donors, please ensure that the outputs and outcomes you list are directly connected to the Takeda-funded portion of your project exclusively. - We appreciate that the framework included in this section represents a set of reasonable projections and not guarantees.
 Please note that if your project is selected for funding, you will be asked to report against this framework twice annually.